Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Preliminary Estimates

 \section{Preliminary Estimates}

-In this section, we collect a number of useful estimates that will be repeatedly used in the analysis of the error terms.
-We introduce first some notation to shorten the formulas for the commutators arising from the Duhamel expansions.
+In this section, we collect estimates that will be used in the analysis of the error terms.
+We introduce first some notation to shorten the formulas for the commutators arising from the Duhamel expansion.